Code Snippets is an easy, clean and simple way to run code snippets on your site. It removes the need to add custom snippets to your theme’s

 Can the plugin be completely uninstalled?

 If you enable the ‘Complete Uninstall’ option on the plugin settings page, Code Snippets will clean up all of its data when deleted through the WordPress ‘Plugins’ menu.
-This includes all of the stored snippets.
+This includes all stored snippets.
 If you would like to preserve the snippets, ensure they are exported first.

 Can I copy snippets that I have created to another WordPress site?